Bahrain Petroleum Company: Oil found in 1932

-On June 7, 1934 the El Segundo departed with the first load of 25,000 barrels, bound for Yokohama, and brought 500 barrels back for analysis to Richmond, California where she arrived on August 1.
+On June 7, 1934 the El Segundo departed with the first load of 25,000 barrels, bound for the Imperial Japanese city of Yokohama, and brought 500 barrels back for analysis to Richmond, California where she arrived on August 1.
 And so, Bahrain oil entered the market a few weeks before the first oil from Kirkuk.

 In 1935 the decision was reached to build a 10,000 bbl/d refinery and ground was broken in October 1935 at a site on the northeast of the island opposite Sitra between the oil field and the loading dock.
 Before it was completed a contract was let for the second unit to double its capacity, at which point it began limited operations of those parts of the processing chain already completed.
 The Oil and Gas Journal published a technical description in the 1937-12-30 issue, stating the capacity as 25,000 bbl/d, but in principle already capable of more if a few bottlenecks were removed.

 The official opening ceremony took place on December 11, 1937.
-By then, there were a total of three 12-inch, one 10-inch and one 8-inch sea loading lines (one for each type of refined product) and 2,407,150 barrels of storage capacity of which 541,200 were for crude oil.
+By then, there were three 12-inch, one 10-inch and one 8-inch sea loading lines, one for each type of refined product, and 2,407,150 barrels of storage capacity of which 541,200 were for crude oil.
 Exports of crude petroleum fell from 4,286,000 barrels (11,742 per day) in 1937 (most of it to France, Italy, Japan) to just 336,000 barrels in 1938 and stopped entirely afterwards.
 Bahrein became an importer of crude oil and an exporter of refined products.

+Saudi Arabian crude was delivered by barges to a new terminal at Zellaq from where it was pumped through a 6-inch pipe line to the nearest tank farm.
+The Dammam No. 7 well struck oil on March 3, 1938, deliveries via Zellaq began in September 1938.
+The last shipment was received on March 3, 1945 and with the completion of the 12-inch line to the mainland the terminal was dismantled.
+On occasion mainland crude was also delivered by tankers to the Sitra terminal, before and after completion of the pipe line.

-On June 30, 1936 (Note: about the same time that the specs for the refinery were upgraded) the California Texas Oil Company (usually referred to as Caltex) was incorporated as a wholly owned subsidiary of BAPCO.
+On June 30, 1936 (Note: about the same time that the specs for the refinery were upgraded) the California Texas Oil Company (Caltex) was incorporated as a wholly owned subsidiary of BAPCO.
 The new holding company owned the shares of 5 former Texaco marketing subsidiaries which had heretofore been supplied by Texaco from production in the United States and whose assets had a book value of $27 million.
 These were: